TIBCOSoftware/snappydata/docs/configuration.md

 Apart from these properties, other Spark properties can be specified in the configuration file of the Lead nodes.
 You have to prefix them with a _hyphen(-)_.
 The Spark properties that are specified on the Lead node are sent to the Server nodes.
 Any Spark property that is specified in the conf/servers or conf/locators file is ignored.

+!!!
+Note
-<Note>Note: Currently we do not honor properties specified using spark-config.sh. </Note>
+	Currently we do not honor properties specified using spark-config.sh. </Note>

 ## Example for Multiple-Host Configuration